Kootenay River: Course

 The Kootenay rises on the northeast side of the Beaverfoot Range of southeastern British Columbia and flows initially southeast through a marshy valley in Kootenay National Park.
 The river becomes significantly larger at its confluence with the Vermilion River, which is actually the larger of the two where they meet near Kootenay Crossing.
 The Kootenay continues southeast, receiving the Palliser River from the left, and flows south into a gorge at the confluence with the White River.

-At the small town of Canal Flats the Kootenay River passes within 2 km of Columbia Lake, the headwaters of the Columbia River, as it merges into the Rocky Mountain Trench along the eastern foothills of the Selkirk Mountains.
+At the small town of Canal Flats the Kootenay River passes within 2 km of Columbia Lake, the headwaters of the Columbia River, as it merges into the Rocky Mountain Trench along the eastern foothills of the Purcell Mountains.
 It receives the Lussier River near Skookumchuck Station of the Canadian Pacific Railway and the St. Mary and Wild Horse rivers at the historic mining town of Fort Steele, then receives the Bull River at the settlement of the same name.
 At Wardner, British Columbia, the Kootenay widens into the Lake Koocanusa reservoir.
 The Elk River, the Kootenay's longest tributary, enters Lake Koocanusa south of Elko, British Columbia.